liushunyu/liushunyu.github.io/_pages/about.md

 News
 ======

 - May.
-2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.
+2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering (TKDE)</a>.
 - May.
 2024: One papers was accepted by <a href="https://ecmlpkdd.org/2024/" target="_blank" style="text-decoration: none">ECML-PKDD 2024</a>.
 - May.
 2024: Two papers were accepted by <a href="https://kdd2024.kdd.org/" target="_blank" style="text-decoration: none">KDD 2024</a>.
 - May.
-2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34" target="_blank" style="text-decoration: none">IEEE Transactions on Pattern Analysis and Machine Intelligence</a>.
+2024: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=34" target="_blank" style="text-decoration: none">IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)</a>.
 - Apr.
 2024: One paper was accepted by <a href="https://ijcai24.org/" target="_blank" style="text-decoration: none">IJCAI 2024</a>.
 - Mar.
-2024: One paper was accepted by <a href="https://www.sciencedirect.com/journal/neural-networks" target="_blank" style="text-decoration: none">Neural Networks</a>.
+2024: One paper was accepted by <a href="https://www.sciencedirect.com/journal/neural-networks" target="_blank" style="text-decoration: none">Neural Networks (NN)</a>.
 - Jan.
 2024: One paper was accepted by <a href="https://www2024.thewebconf.org/" target="_blank" style="text-decoration: none">WWW 2024</a>.
 - Sep.
 2023: One paper was accepted by <a href="https://nips.cc/Conferences/2023" target="_blank" style="text-decoration: none">NeurIPS 2023</a>.
 - Jul.
-2023: One paper was accepted by <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications" target="_blank" style="text-decoration: none">Expert Systems With Applications</a>.
+2023: One paper was accepted by <a href="https://www.sciencedirect.com/journal/expert-systems-with-applications" target="_blank" style="text-decoration: none">Expert Systems With Applications (ESWA)</a>.
 - Jul.
 2023: One paper was accepted by <a href="https://ecai2023.eu/" target="_blank" style="text-decoration: none">ECAI 2023</a>.
 - Jul.
-2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59" target="_blank" style="text-decoration: none">IEEE Transactions on Power Systems</a>.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59" target="_blank" style="text-decoration: none">IEEE Transactions on Power Systems (TPS)</a>.
 - Jul.
-2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021" target="_blank" style="text-decoration: none">IEEE Transactions on Systems, Man and Cybernetics: Systems</a>.
+2023: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221021" target="_blank" style="text-decoration: none">IEEE Transactions on Systems, Man and Cybernetics: Systems (TSMC)</a>.
 - May 2023: One paper was accepted by <a href="https://kdd.org/kdd2023/" target="_blank" style="text-decoration: none">KDD 2023</a>.
 - Apr.
 2023: One paper was accepted by <a href="https://iclr.cc/Conferences/2023" target="_blank" style="text-decoration: none">ICLR 2023 Tiny Paper</a>.
 - Nov.
 2022: One paper was accepted by <a href="https://aaai-23.aaai.org/" target="_blank" style="text-decoration: none">AAAI 2023</a>.
 - Seq.
-2022: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering</a>.
+2022: One paper was accepted by <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69" target="_blank" style="text-decoration: none">IEEE Transactions on Knowledge and Data Engineering (TKDE)</a>.

 <br>